 A private Israeli winery based in the occupied West Bank.

-Psagot winery sources its grapes from five vineyards located near the settlements of Psagot, Kida, Har Bracha, Gush Ezion and Alon Moreh.
+The winery has several vineyards in the settlements of Psagot, Kida, Har Bracha, Gush Ezion and Alon Moreh.

 In 2018 and 2017, the winery provided services to the Israeli Coordinator of Government Activities in the Territories (COGAT), the unit in the Israeli Ministry of Defense that enforces the civilian aspects of Israel’s military occupation.

-The winery received support from the Israeli Foreign Trade Administration.
+In 2016, The winery received financial support from the Ministry of Economy and Industry.

 CEO: Yaakov Berg